nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Status: `st/`
 Reflects the current status of your task.
 Status can only be either 'done' or 'not done'.

 :information_source:  Your task's status will be set to 'not done' by default.
+:information_source:  Every task must have a status.

 ## Constraints